 Right after his election to lead a council not exactly known for its pro-business entrepreneurial bent, he set the right tone on two fronts.
 First, Berliner correctly noted that the council needs to become "change agents rather than servants of the status quo."
 He's exactly right.

 What needs to change most?
 Again, Berliner's remarks hit the nail on the head: "We need to introduce new words into our county's business model, words like nimble, bold, entrepreneurial."
 Bravo!
 We need to honestly confront the fact that these are not exactly words that jump into potential investors' minds when they hear "Montgomery County."
 This needs to be the Council’s main focus.
 Otherwise, we will remain stuck on our current economic trajectory of negative private-sector job growth, declining tax base and inadequate tax revenues to support schools and other services at the levels we’ve come to expect.

-At the Committee for Montgomery breakfast on Friday he went into further detail, outlining some key priorities: Economic development, investing in transportation, and continuing our focus on education, among other things.
+At the he went into further detail, outlining some key priorities: Economic development, investing in transportation, and continuing our focus on education, among other things.
 Again, he is right on the money.
 A recent report by regional economist Stephen Fuller also cited work force housing, along with transportation, as top priorities if we want to build on our competitive strengths and support future job growth.

 These clearly are the right priorities, but now we will see if this council can stay focused on them or revert to its old ways, lurching off on new tangents each month that move us in precisely the opposite direction.
 It's hard to say with a straight face that you want to encourage business investment, for example, while pushing some of the most anti-business legislation in the country, as in the proposed "community-impacts" bill targeting big-box retailers, or breaking a solemn vow not to extend the "temporary" energy tax surcharge.
 Neither has anything to do with boosting our economy and both will only send more businesses running for the exits.